-Dr Lisa Coneyworth graduated from Newcastle University in 2005 with a first class honours degree in Food and Human Nutrition.
-She studied for her PhD in the Institute of Cellular and Molecular Nutrition at Newcastle University, under the supervision of Professor Dianne Ford and Professor John Mathers.
-She graduated in 2009 and went on to complete a period of post doctoral work at Nottingham University in the Wolfson Centre for Stem Cells, Tissue Engineering and Modelling (STEM).
-Her research expertise lies in the area of epigenetics including the role of epigenetics in zinc regulated gene expression, genetic and non genetic influences during pregnancy on DNA methylation and the effect of specific nutrient exposure on epigenetic modifications in human embryonic stem cells.
+Dr Lisa Coneyworth is an Assistant Professor within the Division of Food, Nutrition and Dietetics.
+She completed her BSc Food and Human Nutrition degree at Newcastle University before working towards her PhD within the Institute of Cellular and Molecular Nutrition at Newcastle University, under the supervision of Professor Dianne Ford and Professor John Mathers.
+The went on to complete a period of post doctoral work at Nottingham University in the Wolfson Centre for Stem Cells, Tissue Engineering and Modelling (STEM) before joining the Division of Food, Nutrition and Dietetics in 2012.

-Lisa is currently module convenor for the 1st year undergraduate module D21BN1 (Introduction to Nutrition), the 2nd year undergraduate module D224NP (Research in Nutrition and Biochemistry and the… read more
+Lisa is currently the MSc Nutritional Sciences course director and is module convenor for the 1st year undergraduate module Introduction to Nutrition, the 2nd year undergraduate module Global Issues… read more

 CONEYWORTH LJ, JACKSON KA, TYSON J, BOSOMWORTH HJ, VAN DER HAGEN E, HANN GM, OGO OA, SWANN DC, MATHERS JC, VALENTINE RA and FORD D, 2012.
 Identification of the human zinc transcriptional regulatory element (ZTRE): a palindromic protein-binding DNA sequence responsible for zinc-induced transcriptional repression.
 The Journal of biological chemistry.
 287(43), 36567-81

-Lisa is currently module convenor for the 1st year undergraduate module D21BN1 (Introduction to Nutrition), the 2nd year undergraduate module D224NP (Research in Nutrition and Biochemistry and the MSc module D24RSN (Research Skills in Nutrition).
+Lisa is currently the MSc Nutritional Sciences course director and is module convenor for the 1st year undergraduate module Introduction to Nutrition, the 2nd year undergraduate module Global Issues in Nutrition and the MSc module Research Skills in Nutrition.